 • Dimensional inspection of castings (probing and 3D scanning of castings, with ROMER ABSOLUTE ARM)

-Automatic inspection of sand on both plants with Green Sand Control and testing of moulding sand in the laboratory with suitable instruments.
+Automatic inspection of sand on plants with Green Sand Control and testing of moulding sand in the laboratory with suitable instruments.

 Inspection of pre-coated sand with Hot Flex equipment.